Inspiring Coffee Branding Designs: A Curated Selection of the Best in the Industry

 • Beautiful illustrations

-With the so-called “green heart” sustainability message, Al Margen Branding & Packaging conceptualized a brand and accompanying packaging that connects with "very coffee growers" who are aware of and concerned about their environment.
-They are the ones who maintain a "green" attitude regarding their literal “down-to-earth” way of life.
+With the so-called “green heart” sustainability message, Al Margen Branding & Packaging conceptualized a brand and packaging concept that resonates with environmentally conscious coffee growers — those who maintain a “green” attitude and embrace a down-to-earth lifestyle.

 5. Formula Café by By Enjoy